DVLA Contact Number

 The DVLA (Driver & Vehicle Licensing Agency) is a British Government agency.
 Created in 1990 by the Department of Transport, the agency was founded to replace the aging DVLC (Driver & Vehicle Licensing Centre).
 The agency currently holds over 44 million valid driver’s licenses and 36 million licensed vehicles.
 If you want to learn more then click here.

-Apart from already listed reasons to contact DVLA, there several other conditions in which contacting DVLA customer service at 0870 174 7001 can save valuable time and money.
+Apart from already listed reasons to contact DVLA, there several other conditions in which contacting DVLA customer service at 0870 174 7001 phone number can save valuable time and money.
 These conditions include:

 Telling DVLA about a Medical Condition or Disability: